project-zot/project-zot.github.io/docs/articles/mirroring.md

 ## Basic configuration for mirroring with sync

 The `sync` feature of zot is an [extension](https://github.com/opencontainers/distribution-spec/tree/main/extensions) of the OCI-compliant registry implementation.
-You can configure the `sync` feature under the `extensions` section of the zot configuration file, as shown in this example:
+You can configure the `sync` feature under the `extensions` section of the zot configuration file, as shown in this example.

+When `preserveDigest` is `true`, you must also configure `http.compat: ["docker2s2"]` in the same configuration file.
+See [When to enable compat](#when-to-enable-compat).

 ```json
   "extensions": {